-

 Map Hotspots — Where Your Cheats Pay for Themselves

 The Lab (Labs).
 The endgame map.
-Access requires a Labs keycard (150K+ rubles per raid).
-Raiders spawn in waves of 3-5, all wearing Class 4-5 gear with mid-tier ammo.
-Boss Kolontay and his guards patrol specific areas.
+Access requires a single-use TerraGroup Labs keycard that costs a small fortune per raid.
+Labs has no roaming boss — the threat is the Raiders, elite AI that spawn in waves of 3-5 wearing Class 4-5 gear with mid-tier ammo, plus other players chasing the same high-value loot.
 ESP marks every Raider before they rush through a doorway.
 Aimbot handles Raider aim-snapping (they have inhuman reaction times without cheats).
-Loot ESP filters for LEDX (Emercom medical unit), RFID readers, virtex processors, and other items worth 500K+ each.
-A single successful Labs run with cheats can net 2-5 million rubles.
+Loot ESP filters for LEDX (Emercom medical unit), RFID readers, virtex processors, and other items worth hundreds of thousands of rubles each.
+A single successful Labs run with cheats can net millions of rubles.

 Reserve.
 Underground bunkers, helicopter area, and White/Black Knight buildings hold military-grade loot.
 Glukhar and his guards patrol the train station area — they're arguably the deadliest boss squad due to their coordinated flanking behavior.
 Player ESP is critical here because the map has dozens of vertical angles between the buildings and underground tunnels.
 Radar shows you who's underground and who's on rooftops.